 The CW-1 was a moderate-priced, sport aircraft produced before the Depression for mass-market appeal.
 Smaller and simpler than cabin aircraft such as the Curtiss Robin, Curtiss-Wright designed the Junior especially for the low-budget sportsman pilot and the fixed-base operator who wished to offer flying time at a rate within reach of the average flying populace.
 Easy to buy, easy to fly, and cheap to operate, the Junior soon became just about the most popular flivver-type airplane of the next few years.

 The CW-1 grew out of a late 1920s wood structure, parasol monoplane design called the Buzzard, designed by Orval H. "Bud" Snyder, which was powered by a 2-cylinder ABC Scorpion engine.
-In 1930, Ralph S. Damon and Walter Beech, executives of the Curtiss-Robertson division of the Curtiss-Wright Corporation (Curtiss-Robertson eventually became the Curtiss-Wright Airplane Company), decided to market a light airplane to compete with the Aeronca C-2 and the American Eaglet which were about to come on the market.
+Interestingly, Snyder worked with Jean Roche in the engineering division at McCook Field in Dayton, Ohio, and both of them independentnly designed light planes in their spare time.
+In 1930, Ralph S. Damon and Walter Beech, executives of the Curtiss-Robertson division of the Curtiss-Wright Corporation (Curtiss-Robertson became the Curtiss-Wright Airplane Company), decided to market a light airplane to compete with the Aeronca C-2, Roche's design, and the American Eaglet which were about to come on the market.
 They obtained the design rights to the Buzzard, but the aircraft had such poor performance that it had to be redesigned.

-This particular airplane has a rich historical background through many years on the air show circuit performing the "Flying Farmer" routine, a stunt in which a "bystander" attempts to fly the aircraft with comical but safe results (i.e. easy-to-fly aircraft).
+During these years, the owners flew the Junior on air show circuit performing the "Flying Farmer" routine, a stunt in which a "bystander" attempts to fly the aircraft with comical but safe results (i.e. easy-to-fly aircraft).
 For this routine, the aircraft was modified by removing the fuselage fabric, painting the wings in bright polka dots, and adding a 45 hp Lycoming engine.